SIGNING AND RATIFICATION OF THE GLOBAL STANDARD 6

 The Global Digital Literacy Council represents an effort to organize a global delegation of key stakeholders–including but not limited to, corporate executives, government officials, academicians, and industry influencers–in the definition and positioning of digital literacy standards and validated delivery systems.

-The council meets annually to drive the development of Internet and Computing Core Certification Standards (IC3) and will undertake such initiatives as are deemed relevant and important to the definition and delivery of global digital literacy programs.
+The council meets periodically to drive the development of Internet and Computing Core Certification Standards (IC3) and will undertake such initiatives as are deemed relevant and important to the definition and delivery of global digital literacy programs.

-The regular meeting schedule is a function of the rolling Internet and Computing Core Certification exam development cycle and has been established to provide courseware developers sufficient time to produce learning materials that map to updated objective domains.
+The meeting schedule is a function of the rolling Internet and Computing Core Certification exam development cycle and has been established to provide courseware developers sufficient time to produce learning materials that map to updated objective domains.

 In the intervening months, the council will undertake initiatives such as a job task analysis, a peer review, relevant collateral and presentations, and the necessary requirements to document the global digital literacy standards, delivery mechanisms, and reporting systems.